-Milwaukee County is the largest county in the state by population with nearly a million people, and the 47th-largest county in the country.
-The County’s Information Management Services Department (IMSD) focuses on information technology strategy, application support and execution for the County’s government, and extended network of almost 4000 users.
-With phishing threats on the rise in busy work environments, long-time staffer Jason Scherer has spearheaded phishing campaigns and ramped up County security culture, so staff know what to look for and understand what’s at stake if hackers infiltrate the countywide system.
+With nearly a million people, Milwaukee County is the most populous in the state and the 47th-largest county in the country.
+The County’s Information Management Services Department (IMSD) focuses on information technology strategy, application support and execution for the county’s government — an extended network of almost 4000 users.
+With phishing threats on the rise in busy work environments, long-time staffer Jason Scherer has spearheaded phishing campaigns and ramped up county security culture so that staff knows what to look for and understands what’s at stake if hackers infiltrate the countywide system.

 Jason started as an intern on the help desk at Milwaukee County IMSD nearly 17 years ago.
 Now he’s running hacker-style phishing campaigns that are getting his organization excited about their growing security culture — staff are even asking for more info.

-After his internship, Jason worked in desktop support for the County’s high-profile clients, like the Milwaukee County Board of Supervisors.
+After his internship, Jason worked in desktop support for the county’s high-profile clients, like the Milwaukee County Board of Supervisors.
 After that, he was responsible for IMSD’s mobile devices and for managing interns.
-He then got the opportunity to use his degree in cybersecurity by joining the Information Security team.
-Before Jason was hired to the IMSD cybersecurity team, it was just a manager and one other staffer.
+He then got the opportunity to use his degree in cybersecurity by joining the information security team.
+Before Jason was hired to the IMSD cybersecurity team, the team was just a manager and one other staffer.
 When Jason joined, he took initiative for the security awareness program.

-“I said, “Hey, do you mind if I take a whirl at it and start playing with the phishing campaigns?”
+“I said, ‘Hey, do you mind if I take a whirl at it and start playing with the phishing campaigns?'”
 Jason said.
-His manager walked him through the Infosec IQ training library, resource center and email templates, and handed it over to him.
+His manager walked him through the Infosec IQ training library, resource center and email templates and handed them over.
 That was all he needed to jump into action.

-IMSD ran their first InfoSec phishing campaign in December 2020, followed by 17 more in 2021.
-When users click on phishing campaign emails, they’re sent to a custom landing page with County-specific training information or a training video from the Infosec IQ library that shows them what to look for, like misspellings in the URL and .org domains in place of their .gov domain.
+IMSD ran its first Infosec IQ phishing campaign in December 2020, followed by 17 more in 2021.
+When users click on phishing campaign emails, they’re sent to a custom landing page with county-specific training information or a training video from the Infosec IQ library that shows them what to look for, like misspellings in the URL and .org domains in place of their .gov domain.

 Targeting repeat clickers with training